 Relief Etching for Jewelers and Enamelists here is the link to her site,

-The ring will act as a stop for the enamels, also creating the recession create champleve.
-The first image one part is plated with copper.
+The ring will act as a stop for the enamels, also creating the recession or cell to create champleve.
+In the first image one part of the fine silver is plated with copper.
 The second image shows the pieces of fine silver fused together.
 You can use a torch or kiln.

 The third image here I have soldered on a bail with hard sliver solder.
 And after graving out the background to add some sparkle , I laid in two thin layers of enamel, and polished.

 Sharing The Beautiful art of Enameling Patsy Croft

 Champlevé is an enamelling technique made by the process, in which cells are carved into the surface of a metal object, and filled with vitreous enamel.
 The recessions in metal is then fired until the enamel fills the cell, after cooling the surface of the object is polished.
 The uncarved portions of the original surface remain visible as a frame for the enamel designs.

 There are several ways to achieve the technique of Champleve.
 And as most enameling projects the metals used are commonly copper, brass, gold, and silver.
 Each has the same properties of enameling as in any other enameling technique, it is just the preparation of the metal that is different.
 One can carve or grave out the recessions.
 Without engraving skills an enamelist can apply asphaltum varnish to the metal that is designed to be left as the positive space.
 And place the metal of copper and sterling silver or fine silver in sulfuric acid and the acid will slowly remove the un-wanted metal.
 Leaving a recession to place enamels.